TyrannicalAmbition/deeptrace/README.md

 - **Universal Log Format Support**: Analyze logs from Playwright, Selenium (JSON/HAR), or Allure results folder.
 - **Highlight Slow Steps**: Show the slowest steps (`--top N`) or all steps slower than a given threshold (`--threshold`).
+- **Deduplication**: Automatically merges steps with the same name to avoid duplicates in the output.
+- **Advanced Statistics**: Shows median, mean, and custom percentiles (p50, p95, p99, etc.) with the `--percentiles` flag.
-- **Markdown Report Generation**: Generate a Markdown report with --report.
+- **Markdown Report Generation**: Generate a Markdown report with `--report`.
 - **Simple CLI**: Analyze logs with a single command.
 - **Python API**: Use as a library in your automation scripts or test infrastructure.
 - **Fast and Lightweight**: Designed to work with very large logs and fast parsing.